 We operate a mid-size vegetable CSA, a large fruit CSA, and sell everything else retail at producer-only farmers' markets.
-We grow non-certified organically-grown vegetables on 5 acres and IPM tree fruit (specializing on unique and heritage apple varieties) on about 15 acres.
-(See other sections of the website to learn more).
+We grow non-certified organically-grown vegetables on 5 acres and IPM tree fruit (specializing on unique and heritage apple varieties) on about 12 acres.
 The farm is owned and operated by Ike and Lisa Kerschner, who live and work on the property.

 Our on-farm positions are not internships, but employment for a reasonable wage.
 There are certainly opportunities to learn while working, especially for motivated individuals who are willing to read industry-specific material, ask questions of the farm owners, and attend area grower-specific meetings.
 Many of our helpers have gone on to further education in sustainable topics/agriculture or to their own farming projects.

-1. All helpers are required to work from time to time on any project on the farm, be it gardening, orcharding, grounds maintenance, fruit thinning, fruit/vegetable breeding projects, CSA & market prep, or helping with special building projects.
-All helpers should be willing to help at a weekend farmers' market in fall.
+3. All helpers may be required to work from time to time on any project on the farm, be it gardening, orcharding, grounds maintenance, fruit thinning, fruit/vegetable breeding projects, CSA & market prep, or helping with special building projects.
+Full-time helpers should be willing to help at a weekend farmers' market in fall.

-2. All helpers will be assigned one or more AoR “Areas of Responsibility” based upon their interests and skills.
+4. Many helpers are assigned one or more AoR “Areas of Responsibility” based upon their interests and skills.
 AoRs enable the helper to truly focus on and become responsible for specific tasks.
-Sample AoRs include: Washroom Leader, Irrigation Crew, Flame Weeder, Greenhouse Manager, Harvest Crew Leader, Cider Making Assistant, Farmers' Market Manager, Landscape Maintenance, Seed Saving Helper, etc. Some AoRs are individual tasks, but many involve the opportunity to manage other helpers on the given task.
+Sample AoRs include: Washroom Leader, Planting Manager, Greenhouse Manager, Harvest Crew Leader, Cider Making Assistant, Farmers' Market Manager, Landscape Maintenance, Seed Saving Helper, etc.

 1. Be highly motivated, efficient, and detail-oriented with strong work ethics and the ability to work well with both staff and customers.